(9 minute read with examples of successful B2B brands)

 This is where language can be tricky though, so make sure your agreements are clear about what you’re expecting.
 B2B brands must ensure the customer experience is uniform across all channels including contracts.

-How does Account Based Marketing help B2B brand messaging?
+How does Account Based Marketing help B2B branding?

 Account Based Marketing helps in messaging by providing businesses information about their customers to marketing teams tasked with developing that account.
 This information provides the business with an opportunity to create messages that are specific to their customers.